Former Arizona Governor Paul Fannin said about Arizona and Mexico:

 Another 1000 Computers for Mexico.

-In February, we loaded our 3rd shipment of 1,000 computers to Mexico.
+We loaded our 3rd shipment of 1,000 computers to Mexico.
 These computers have been loaded with a spanish operating system and will be distributed to schools in the state of Sonora.

 AZ Lost Boys Center